jileon/janet-reactCapstone-server/README.md

 ## How to Use

 - This app is best used on a desktop browser.
 If issues arise while logging in on a mobile device, please try again when back at desktop computer.
-- Works best on Goodle Chrome
+- Works best on Google Chrome
 - Create a new username and password or use the demo account details provided below.
 - To read about the app, click the about link on the top right corner found on the main page with directory 'https://newsflashapp.herokuapp.com/news'
 - Click on each navigation item at the top to get headlines for each topic